The Federal Child Support Guidelines: Step-by-Step

 Raj and Isha have three children: a 14-year-old daughter named Dhara, a 12-year-old son named Ajay, and a 10-year-old son named Amir.
 The entire family was living in Prince Edward Island.
 But when Raj and Isha decided to divorce, Isha accepted a job in Nova Scotia.

 Dhara is a very talented musician and wants to make that her career.
 Raj and Isha decide that she would have better access to the training she needs in Halifax.
 So they agree that Dhara will move to Nova Scotia and live with Isha.
 They also agree that Ajay and Amir will stay in Prince Edward Island with Raj.
-In other words, Isha will have sole custody of one child, Dhara, while Raj will have sole custody of two children, Ajay and Amir, for child support purposes.
+In other words, Isha will have the majority of parenting time with one child, Dhara, while Raj will have the majority of parenting time with two children, Ajay and Amir, for child support purposes.

 Then they subtract the lower amount from the higher amount.

-If you share custody, the rules for calculating child support are a bit different.
-You need to consider the amount in the tables that each of you would pay for those children if the other parent had sole custody.
+If you share parenting time, the rules for calculating child support are a bit different.
+You need to consider the amount in the tables that each of you would pay for those children if the other parent had the majority of parenting time.
 But you also need to consider:

-- the increased cost of shared custody; and
+- the increased cost of shared parenting time; and

 - the condition, means, needs and other circumstances of each parent and child.

 The Federal Guidelines allow some discretion about how to weigh all these factors to determine an appropriate child support amount.
-Below is just one example of how you may determine a child support amount if you share custody.
+Below is just one example of how you may determine a child support amount if you share parenting time.

 Kaya and Peter both live in Nunavut.
 Their relationship is not working and they have decided to divorce.
-They have agreed to share custody of their two young daughters, eight-year-old Paj and nine-year-old Anik.
+They have agreed to share parenting time for their two young daughters, eight-year-old Paj and nine-year-old Anik.
 Kaya earns $25,000 while Peter earns $35,000 per year.

-To determine a support amount, they look at the table for Nunavut to find out the amount each of them would pay to the other parent if the other parent had sole custody of both children.
-Based on their incomes, the table shows that Kaya would pay $391 per month and Peter would pay $547 per month for two children.
+To determine a support amount, they look at the table for Nunavut to find out the amount each of them would pay to the other parent if the other parent had the majority of parenting time of both children.
+Based on their incomes, the table shows that Kaya would pay $407 per month and Peter would pay $564 per month for two children.